jlinoff/pam/PROPOSAL.md

 state, with no visible indication of which mode is active, fails silently and in the direction of doing nothing.

-## 17. What memorable passwords are actually for, and whether to judge at all
+## 17. What memorable passwords are for, and whether to judge at all — IDEA

 A thought experiment rather than a proposed change, recorded because it reframes two things v2.4.1 settled by assertion.